Fra179/blockchainlab/README.md

 2. Install Java using Homebrew by running `brew install java`
 3. Install Java Extension Pack and Gradle Extension in VSCode
 4. Clone and open this project in VSCode

+## Compiling and testing

+The ▶️ buttons in VSCode should work out of the box.

+Otherwise, just run `./gradlew build` to build and `./gradlew test` to run tests.

+## Running experiments

+Open `app/src/main/java/blockchainlab/App.java` in VSCode and press the play ▶️ button.